Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 ## Disclaimer

 This tool is intended for spiritual guidance and personal exploration.
 Information sourced from external texts is presented as-is for educational purposes and has not been independently verified.
 This application is not a substitute for professional advice.
 For serious medical, financial, or psychological matters, please consult with a qualified professional.
-The use of any mantra, yantra, or spiritual practice is at the user's own discretion and risk.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.